 Sheep and Meat Goat Research & Extension

-The US has seen record breaking prices for lamb, wool, and goat kids in 2016.
-January 1, 2016 numbers showed 65,000 head of sheep, 43,000 head of meat goats, and 4,200 head of dairy goats on Kansas farms.
-The Kansas sheep and goat industries have been profitable for the business minded producer in recent years.
+Markets for sheep, wool, and goat continue to expand across the state of Kansas, as well as the U.S. January 1, 2018 numbers showed almost 74,000 head of sheep, 43,000 head of meat goats, and 6,000 head of dairy goats on Kansas farms.
+The sheep and goat industries can be very profitable for the business minded producer.

-The Kansas environment is suitable to all breeds of sheep and goats.
+The Kansas environment is suitable to most breeds of sheep and goats.
 Areas of the state with a great deal of brush are optimal for goat production.
 Sericea lespedeza is considered a noxious weed in Kansas.
-Goats have been identified as a potential source of sericea lespedeza control, but have not been approved as a biological control method.
-Predators and fencing are the biggest challenge facing the sheep and goat industries.
+Sheep and goats have been identified as a potential source of sericea lespedeza control..
+Predators and labor are the greatest challenges facing the sheep industry, with fencing being the largest challenge for the goat industry.
 However, guardian animals (dogs, llamas, and/or donkeys) and net wire or field fence can easily be utilized to combat these challenges.